LeeSinLiang/42-Piscine/README.md

 This README file serves as an overview of the 42 C Piscine Projects.
 These projects were completed during a 4-week intensive program aimed at teaching the fundamentals of the C programming language.
 Each project focuses on a specific aspect of C programming, building upon the knowledge and skills gained in the previous projects.

-## Projects
+## Rush Projects

-The following is a list of the projects completed during the 42 C Piscine, in the order they were completed:
+The following is a list of the group projects (known as Rush Projects) completed during the 42 Piscine, in the order they were completed:

-1. **Rush 00**: In this project, we created a program that generates a square or rectangle made up of characters, based on user input.
+1. **Rush 00**: In this project, we created a program that generates a sequence of patterns in the form of a NxN grid.

-2. **Rush 01**: Refer to Skyscraper Project
+2. **Rush 01**: Refer to Skyscraper Project.

-3. **Exam Rank 02**: In this project, we completed a mock exam to prepare for the actual exam at the end of the Piscine.

-4. **Push_swap**: In this project, we created a program that sorts a stack of integers using a limited set of operations.

-5. **C Piscine Final Exam**: In this project, we completed the final exam for the C Piscine.

-## Knowledge Learned
+## Knowledge Accquired

 Throughout the Piscine, we gained knowledge and skills in the following areas of C programming, in the following order: